stevevance/Chicago-Crash-Browser/DATA.md

 Some datasets have data for crashes within the City of Chicago and others have crashes for the entire State of Illinois.

-## Getting Help
+## Notes / Getting Help
+*   Be careful comparing data 2005-2008 and 2009 to present because the reporting threshold changed.
+In the former period, the data will contain crashes that had no injuries and property damage of at least $500.
+In the latter period, the data will contain crashes that had no injuries but property damage of at least $1,500.
+If there was an injury, the data will contain that crash regardless of the property damage estimate.
-If you need help understanding this data – it's dense – you can [contact Steven on Twitter](http://twitter.com/stevevance).
+*   If you need help understanding this data – it's dense – you can [contact Steven on Twitter](http://twitter.com/stevevance).

 ## Data Dictionary